NY count: 6,300 virus patients were sent to nursing homes

 “Facts matter.
 And those are the facts,” state Health Commissioner Dr. Howard Zucker said in a news conference.

-New York’s report came more than a month after The Associated Press did its own count finding that hospitals around the state released more than 4,500 recovering coronavirus patients to nursing homes under a March 25 Health Department directive that required nursing homes to take recovering coronavirus patients.
+New York’s report came more than a month after The Associated Press did its own count finding that hospitals around the state released more than 4,500 recovering coronavirus patients to nursing homes under a March 25 Health Department directive that prohibited nursing homes from refusing to take in patients because they had or may have had COVID-19.

 The directive was intended to help free up hospital beds for the sickest patients as cases surged.
 But several relatives, patient advocates and nursing administrators who spoke to the AP at the time blamed the policy for helping to spread the virus among the state’s most fragile residents.
 To date, more than 6,400 deaths have been linked to the coronavirus in New York’s nursing home and long-term care-facilities.